-- All taxable income and some types of untaxed income are subject to assessment. - Beginning 2017-2018: The base income year represents the calendar year two years prior to the academic year the student is seeking assistance - so begins as early as Jan.
-1st of 10th grade.
-For 2016-2017: prior year used. - College aid officers can use "professional judgment" in certain situations.
+- All taxable income and some types of untaxed income are subject to assessment. - Beginning 2017-2018: The base income year represents the calendar year two years prior to the academic year the student is seeking assistance - so first base year begins as early as Jan.
+1st of 10th grade.) - College aid officers can use "professional judgment" in certain situations.